-- your usual doctor or nurse at a GP clinic, if you have one - Māori, Pacific or women's community health centres - outreach services, like marae or mobile units - Family Planning clinics - sexual health services.
+- your usual doctor or nurse at a GP clinic, if you have one - Māori, Pacific or community health centres - outreach services, like marae or mobile units - Family Planning clinics - sexual health services (as part of a full consult visit).

 Some healthcare providers may offer a take-home option, talk to them if this is of interest to you.